-I research experimental anatomies and cartographies.
-These maps I believe help us to decolonialize the notion of space, physical and political borders and to trespass the anatomical knowledge defined often in a binary of a ‘normalcy’ and ‘pathologies’.
-The ever-changing maps empower and bring us to a notion of a fluidity, a need of a respect and honouring a capacity to listen into things deeply.
+I attempt to surpass the knowledge defined often in a binary of a ‘normalcy’ and ‘pathologies’, inquiring into and subverting the notions of the ‘diagnostic’.
+The ever-changing maps empower and bring us to a notion of a fluidity, towards the need of respect and honouring a capacity to listen deeply, to be(come) receptive, susceptible.

-I have been working with artists with diverse embodiment and non-neuronormative behaviour and worked as a physiotherapist for people with physical impairments.
+I worked with artists with diverse embodiment and non-neuronormative behaviour and worked as a physiotherapist for people with physical impairments.
+In queer activism and feminism, I visit topics of ecofeminism, intersectionality, bi/pan activism, youth activism and trans rights.
 I inquire into different strands of magic, notion of the extra-sensory inception, birth, death and grieving research, biology, environmental studies, European herbal remedies, energy work and bodywork, witchcraft and its diverse contextualisation across time and different cultural/social groups.
-Another of my past experiences is providing peer counselling in a multi-national, -faith and -cultural environment, bridging people, their souls’ callings and a community.
-A permission to reflect back or engage with another’s process is a gift I humbly accept and cherish when viable.
-And fight for to be seen through.
+Another of my past experiences is providing peer counselling in a multi-national, -faith and -cultural environment at the United World College of the Adriatic (2010-2011).

 *Audre Lorde, ‘The Uses of the Erotic: The Erotic as Power’